 Lifespan: Generally 6 to 8 years, but can exceed 10 years.

 Lifestyle: Social animals that live in extended family groups, often called packs.
 Wolf family units can range in size from 2 to 30 wolves, but are usually made up of 4 to 8 individuals.
-Wolves are built to travel and are often on the move and will travel several kilometres each day, sometimes covering distances of 70 km. in one day.
+Wolves are built to travel and are often on the move.
+They travel several kilometres each day, sometimes covering distances of 70 km. in one day.

 Habitat requirements: Wolf territories will range from 50 sq. kilometres to 3,000 sq. kms.
 Territories must be large enough for the family to secure enough food for itself year-round.

 Food preferences: Wolves are obligate carnivores; depend on the nutrients only found in animal flesh for their survival.
 While they may consume small amounts of plant material, they lack the physiology required for the efficient digestion of vegetable matter.
 They are at the top of the food chain as apex predators and will scavenge as well as hunt large ungulates, such as deer, elk, moose, and caribou.
 They will also subsist on smaller mammals, such as beaver and snowshoe hare.